chrisvizes/chrisvizes.github.io/_posts/2025-02-24-refactoring.md

 excerpt: "Notes and thoughts on a course about refactoring in dbt Cloud"
 ---

-This is all about taking existing sql scripts and migrating them into dbt.
-This includes:
+This is all about taking existing sql scripts and migrating them into dbt

 1. Migrating into dbt
 2. Implementing sources